-She emphasizes the importance of building the framework for literacy in preschool and even before then.
-“If we start early and build on a child’s experience as they grow, they will not only be able to read and write, but also LOVE to read and write.”
+Muhs emphasizes the importance of building the framework for literacy in preschool and even before then.
+“If we start early and build on a child’s experience as they grow, they will not only be able to read and write but also love to read and write.”

 Storytime has a hands-on element with Deborah J. Stewart’s discovery bottles activity.
 These cheap and completely customizable literacy tools could be thrown together in an afternoon as a kinesthetic addition to your kids’ favorite stories.
 Stewart has her students pass the bottle around while she reads them a story in class.
 She reports that the bottles keep her students calm while engaging more of their attention in the story.
 Her post on Teach Preschool includes directions, materials and even pictures for easy reference.